arecker/cookbook/recipes/krang.md

 2. Stir in 113 g of water.

-3. Discard the rest of the starter in a jar and rinse with hot water.
-   Add starter and water mixture back into the jar.
+3. Discard the rest of the starter remaining in the jar by rinsing with hot water in the sink.
+Add starter and water mixture back into the clean jar.

 4. Add 113 g of flour and stir until all the flour is moist.